cwarden45/DTC_Scripts/README.md

 # DNAseq_templates
-Templates for Illumina DNA-Seq Analysis (currently, no promises/support)
+Templates for Illumina DNA-Seq Analysis

 For research purposes only.